Login

 Common Sizes and Their Dimensions

-Oil seals come in various sizes, often specified by inner diameter (ID), outer diameter (OD), and width.
-Below are some standard sizes frequently encountered in various applications:
+Oil seals are available in multiple sizes, typically defined by the inner diameter (ID), outer diameter (OD), and width.
+Here are some standard sizes found across various industries:

 • 1.00" x 1.50" x 0.25"